cs-dept-ibbul/covid19nigeria/README.md

-The 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository for Nigeria and is supported by volunteers across the country.
+The 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository for Nigeria is made possible through our dedicated team of volunteers across the country.

-The data and repository for the 2019 Novel Coronavirus is maintained by the Department of Computer Science, IBB University, Lapai.
-This is also, supported by other Staff and Students of Faculty of Natural Sciences and Lapai Disease Research Group (LaDiG) of IBB University, Lapai.
+The data and repository for the 2019 Novel Coronavirus is maintained by the Department of Mathematics/Computer Science, IBB University, Lapai.
+This is also supported by the Lapai Disease and Surveillance Research Group (LaDiG) of IBB University, Lapai, Nigeria

 **Use Cases of the Data:**